to lose one's mind to be surprised 6 realizations

 — From Tomsk?! — Sosnin was stpefied from astonishment

-Reference MAS
+reference MAS

 The dictionary does not describe the second meaning, but it is evident from the example (taken from the Russian national corpus).
 The direction is obvious from the inner form with the root "balda" 'dumb'